Wildlife of the United Arab Emirates

 The wildlife of the United Arab Emirates is the flora and fauna of the country on the eastern side of the Arabian Peninsula and the southern end of the Persian Gulf.
 The country offers a variety of habitats for wildlife including the coast, offshore islands, mangrove areas, mudflats, salt pans, sand and gravel plains, sand dunes, mountain slopes, wadis and rocky summits.
-Because the terrain is so varied, it supports a greater number of species of plants and animals than might have been expected in this relatively small country.
+Because the terrain is so varied, it supports a greater number of species of plants and animals than might be expected in a small country.

 Geography

 The United Arab Emirates occupy a corner of Arabia bounded by Saudi Arabia to the west and south, Oman to the east, the Gulf of Oman and Oman to the northeast and the Persian Gulf to the north.
 The northern coast stretches for about 650 km along the southern shore of the Persian Gulf and largely consists of salt pans that extend inland.
 There are numerous offshore islands, the ownership of some of which is disputed with neighbouring states.
 To the south is the Rub' al Khali desert, an enormous expanse of billowing sand dunes.
 Two large oases in the east are the Liwa Oasis, near the undefined border with Saudi Arabia, and Al-Buraimi Oasis, which includes Al Ain on the UAE side of the border with Oman.
-To the east, the land rises and becomes mountainous, this being the northwestern end of Al Hajar Mountains, of which Jebel Hafeet near Al-Ain may be considered an outlier, and which include the Ru'us al-Jibal (literally "Heads of the Mountains") in the Musandam Peninsula.
+To the east, the land rises and becomes mountainous, this being the northwestern end of Al-Hajar Mountains, of which Jebel Hafeet near Al-Ain may be considered an outlier, and which include the Ru'us al-Jibal (literally "Heads of the Mountains") in the Musandam Peninsula.
 Beyond these, the coast on the Gulf of Oman is rugged.

 In the southeast of the country, near the border with Oman, there is a man-made lake, Lake Zakher, formed as a result of the release of waste water from the desalination plants on which the UAE relies for its freshwater supplies.
 The lake has formed as the groundwater rose, and many birds now visit the lake.